xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Vault
 *****

-Once that is done you also need to edit vault.yml - extended documention at https://roots.io/trellis/docs/vault/ under trellis/group_vars/production .
+Once that is done you also need to edit vault.yml - extended documentation at https://roots.io/trellis/docs/vault/ under trellis/group_vars/production .
 There you have to add: